Seniors Helping Seniors

 Locations and Areas Served

-Franchises are spread around the United States and generally separated by at least 150 miles.
-For example, there is one franchise located in West Sacramento and the next nearest one is in Reno, NV.
-There is also one located in Milwaukee, one in Chicago, and one near Naperville.
-Those three franchises serve a smaller area than do the ones in West Sacramento, CA and Reno, NV.
+Seniors Helping Seniors has hundreds of franchises spread around the United States.
+This is more nationwide availability than many other home care companies, including TheKey.
+Each location is generally separated by at least 150 miles.
+For example, there is one franchise located in West Sacramento, and the next-closest facility is in Reno, Nevada.
+There are also franchises in Milwaukee, Chicago, and Naperville, Illinois.
+Those three franchises serve a smaller area than the ones in West Sacramento and Reno.

-There was no information available on their website about foreign locations.
-Finding a Seniors Helping Seniors location near you is not difficult.
-Their site offers a zip code search function.
-Be sure to use our database to check out each franchise that you might be interested in working with for care.
+Finding a Seniors Helping Seniors location near you is simple.
+The company’s website offers a ZIP code search tool.
+Be sure to use our database to check out reviews for each franchise that you might be interested in working with for care.